 - Earnest money

 Also, note that there is always room for negotiation—even on that first offer!
 Indeed, buyers typically anticipate a counteroffer, and may, in fact, be lowballing you right out of the gate.
 You should always attempt to work with the buyer to arrive at a number you both feel good about.
+You can work with the buyer to get the price you are looking for without a bidding war.

 Something else to note: Price isn’t everything.
 Some buyers may not be pre-approved for a mortgage.
 Some may be willing to forgo an inspection contingency.
 Some are prepared to put up a larger sum of earnest money.
 All of these are factors to bear in mind.
+As a seller, you get to choose who wins the bidding war, so get as much information as you can to make your decision.

 Meanwhile, buyers who make things complicated or have a number of stipulations may not be worth the trouble—even if they do happen to offer the highest dollar amount.